by Pastor Tim Burt

 There are many things the Lord says to me.
 He always speaks truth to me in love.
 I know His voice because it’s gentle yet straight forward.
 People often say they have a hard time telling the difference between God’s voice and the devil’s.
 First of all, God speaks to your spirit.
 It may be firm.
 It will always be honest.
 It will always line up with the Word of God, but it will never be cruel or mean, or accusing or condemning.
 The devil speaks only to your mind.
 He can’t read your mind.
 He just watches what you say and do and responds with words of accusation, condemnation, guilt, hurt and worse.
 What he says makes you want to give up.
 What God says makes you want to try harder, experience more of His love, and draw closer to Him.

 Learning not to lie but instead tell the truth is one of the most difficult challenges people face.
 And as I said, people fail repeatedly!
-If you were to take the challenge today of making every word you speak, kind, honest, and truthful, you’d feel this challenge.
+If you were to embrace the value of truth as God wants you to and take the challenge today of making every word you speak, kind, honest, and truthful in your own strength, you’d fail this challenge.
 Without the help of the Holy Spirit, we could never accomplish this.
-When we learn to speak the truth in love with someone’s best interest at heart; it will help us to grow up and mature in Christ.
+When we learn to speak the truth in love asking God to help us in every step and with someone’s best interest at heart; it will help us to grow up and mature in Christ.
 There may be nothing harder, but there will also be nothing more valuable in the big picture!

 James 3:2 (NLT) “Indeed, we all make many mistakes.
 For if we could control our tongues, we would be perfect and could also control ourselves in every other way”